advance100/doc_webpack/loaders.md

 # Introduction

-Loaders allow you to transform, or preprocess files as you `require()` or "load" them.
+Loaders allow you to preprocess files as you `require()` or "load" them.
 Loaders are kind of like "tasks" are in other build tools, and provide a powerful way to handle frontend build steps.
 Loaders can transform files from a different language like, CoffeeScript to JavaScript, or inline images as data URLs.
 Loaders even allow you to do things like `require()` css files right in your JavaScript!

 To tell Webpack to transform a module with a loader, you can specify the loader in the module __request__, such as in a `require` call.